hon20002000/birds-classification/README.md

 This is a project about docker-flask-postgres-image classification.
 To run this on your computer you must first install [docker](https://docs.docker.com/engine/installation/).

+If you are a windows user, download and install docker desktop, open it on windows, register and log in to docker.
+The following steps will work correctly.

 ## Running

 The project is about 110 MB, I upload the whole project on google drive, you can download it at this link [https://drive.google.com/drive/folders/1-oq7-q45IX-ThQvTvYjrUjd4levQ3r5b?usp=sharing]